Cold Weather Alert Issued for SCV

-The Los Angeles County Health Officer is issuing a Cold Weather Alert for the Santa Clarita Valley, Saturday through Monday, due to the National Weather Service’s forecast for low temperatures.
-Wind chill temperatures are expected to drop below 32 degrees Fahrenheit.
+The Los Angeles County Health Officer is issuing a Cold Weather Alert for the Santa Clarita Valley through Friday due to the National Weather Service’s forecast for low temperatures.
+Wind chill temperatures are expected to be below 32 degrees Fahrenheit.

 Take precautions to protect yourself from the cold: